Michigan rap: BabyTron

-James Edward Johnson IV, also known by his stage name BabyTron, was born on June 6, 2000.
-Born in Ypsilanti, Michigan, BabyTron is most notable for his lyrical abilities and punchlines, as well his unorthodox samples which feature genres such as Rhythm and blues.
-His musical career officially started around age 17 as he along with two other friends, TrDee and StanWill were able to establish their rap trio under the alias "ShittyBoyz".
-Through his mixtapes and songs, he would gain major popularity as a Michigan artist working with big artists such as Lil Yachty and also being recognized nationally.
+James Edward Johnson IV, also known by BabyTron, was born in Ypsilanti, Michigan.
+BabyTron is most notable for his lyrical abilities and punchlines, as well his unorthodox samples which feature genres such as Rhythm and blues.
+His musical career officially started around age seventeen with the group "ShittyBoyz."
+He has worked with Lil Yachty and in 2022 he was named as part of the XXL 2022 Freshman Class, featured in a XXL freestyle rap cypher.